bodrick/awesome/TOPICS.md

 *   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.

 ## mfc

 *   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.

-## tsv

-*   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
-WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.